scapekambing/mash-1-1-dac/README.md

 > **DOI:** [10.1109/TCSII.2018.2855962](https://doi.org/10.1109/TCSII.2018.2855962)

 So far, have only implemented the MASH 1-1 with a 2nd Order DSM reducing the 2 bit output of the MASH 1-1.
 Up next, implement their bit reduction algorithm.

+Copyright (c) 2023, <Edwin Firmansyah>
+All rights reserved.

+This source code is licensed under the BSD-style license found in the LICENSE file in the root directory of this source tree.